Purdue-CS193/homework-0-GillbertHsu/index.md

 #<Gilbert>'s First CS193 Homework
 My favorite things about CS193:
-1. Doesn't have midterm and final exam
+-Doesn't have midterm and final exam
-2. Senior schoomates who hold the class are kind
+-Senior schoomates who hold the class are kind
-3. I can practice my coding
+-I can practice my coding

 **Bold** and _Italic_ and `Code` text